55BES55/55BES55/README.md

 - 👋 Hi, I’m @55BES55
 - 👀 I’m interested in IT, Physics, Sports (especially martial arts) and music.
-- 🌱 I’m currently learning Python and Piano.
+- 🌱 I’m currently learning to code in Python, Ethical Hacking and playing Piano.
 - 💞️ I’m looking to collaborate on ... ???
 - 📫 How to reach me Bekiremresen04@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love Anime

 <!---